sihorton/appjs-platform/README.md

 appjs patch to support running packaged applications

-    This is a very early release of the patch so expect teathing problems!
+    This is a very early release of the patch so expect teething problems!

 Install
 ----